 Want to get your kids involved in the Lodi Sandhill Crane Festival?
 This tour is the perfect way to start.
 Join us at the Cosumnes River Preserve boardwalk where your family will have a chance to see waterfowl and maybe Sandhill Cranes through our spotting scopes.

 Join us for a two and a half mile walk along the Mokelumne River levee on Staten Island to see how agriculture and migrating birds can live in harmony.
-Sally Shanks farmed this area for many years and will highlight agricultural practices that enhance wildlife habitat.
+Staten Island biologists will highlight agricultural practices that enhance wildlife habitat.
 From the vantage point of the levee, which is not open to the public, you will see a wide variety of migrating birds in diverse settings.
 There will be opportunities to see cranes in areas where they feed.

-This year we have a unique opportunity to experience the Tall Forest at the Cosumnes River Preserve.
+Serious birders won’t want to miss this walk through the Tall Forest at the Cosumnes River Preserve.
 Dr. John Trochet, a well-known field ornithologist, will lead you deep into one of the finest riparian habitats left in California.
 There you will see a rich variety of up to 90 resident and seasonal bird species.

 If you would like to improve your photography skills while capturing the beauty of wild birds, this is the tour for you.
 Join Jim Dunn for a morning foray at the Cosumnes River Preserve to discuss equipment options for wild bird photography and learn some of the key skills and techniques to get good photographs.
 You will have a chance to practice your skills at one of the best birding areas in northern California.